-Once you have identified the key characteristics or behaviours are that will drive your startup’s business goals now and in the future, measure employees against these expectations.
+Once you have identified the key characteristics or behaviours are that will drive your startup’s business goals now, and, in the future, measure employees against these expectations.

 Attracting and retaining your best and brightest means you need to actively identify and develop talent among employees.
-This will require a commitment from your executive team—it is therefore critical that the definition of these characteristics and behaviours begin with them.
+This will require a commitment from your leadership team—it is therefore critical that the definition of these characteristics and behaviours begin with them.

 To create an aligned talent management process, review your startup’s human-resources strategy.
 The following will help you ensure that talent management is prioritized: